-- All students will be given the opportunity for fail repeat - Postgraduate students may only repeat the modules they have failed and not the entire level - As with the first attempt of the level a student will be able to compensate 20 credits of that level, at the second attempt only
+- All students will be offered the opportunity to repeat the level once. - Postgraduate students may only repeat the modules they have failed and not the entire level. - A student will be able to compensate 30 credits of that level.

 C12.12.5 Fail withdraw Undergraduate awards: